Zhihaibi/ALORE_Legged_Manipulator/README.md

 # Acknowledgements
-We modify [ddr-opt](https://github.com/ZJU-FAST-Lab/DDR-opt) for task and planning.
+We modify [ddr-opt](https://github.com/ZJU-FAST-Lab/DDR-opt) for task and motion planning.

-We use [foundationPose](https://github.com/NVlabs/FoundationPose) for pose estimation.
+We use [foundationPose](https://github.com/NVlabs/FoundationPose) for object pose estimation.

 We modify the [VBC](https://github.com/Ericonaldo/visual_wholebody) for our low-level Whole-Body Controller.